 5. Epsom Salt

-Tomatoes suffer from magnesium deficiency that is why it’s a good idea to add 1 or 2 tablespoons of Epsom salt while transplanting the seedling in the bottom of the planting hole (both in containers or garden bed).
+Tomatoes suffer from magnesium deficiency.
+That is why it’s a good idea to add 1 or 2 tablespoons of Epsom salt while transplanting the seedling to the bottom of the planting hole (both in containers or a garden bed).
 Cover this with a thin layer of soil; this is to make sure that roots are not directly touching Epsom salt.

 Epsom salt must be used when growing tomatoes; it can do miracles.
 Read why you should use it here!

 Also Read: 13 Great Epsom Salt Uses in the Garden

 Kelp meal is rich in micro-nutrients and trace elements.
 It provides complete nutrients for plants, and the addition of kelp gives tomatoes a turbo-boosted start.
 Slow-release kelp fertilizer contains the tomato with sufficient nutrients over a period which prevents the plant from experiencing shock as is with the use of excess fertilizers.
 One cup full of kelp meal is adequate for the plant at the time of planting.
 If you want to read more about kelp fertilizer, click here!

 Similar to kelp meal, bone meal is also an addition to the tomato hole during planting.
 A handful or cup full of bone meal is essential for the blossoming and quality fruits of the tomato plant since it provides the much-needed phosphorus nutrient, which is one of the most vital components for healthy tomato growth.

 8. Used coffee grounds

 Add well-composted coffee grounds to the planting hole when transplanting tomato seedlings to improve soil composition and provide a source of slow-release nutrients to your plants.
 It is an excellent source of fertilizer and can be used even as a mulch.
 We have written a comprehensive guide on coffee grounds uses; take a look!

 Also Read: How Far Apart to Plant Tomatoes